wolfgang-stefani/CarND-LaneLines-P1/writeup_template.md

 Additional infos to step 5): In order to draw a single line - and not just a lot of line segments - on the left and right lanes, I modified the draw_lines() function as followed:

 1) All the detected lines have an individual slope m and intercept b.
 For each line these both parameters are being computed (m = (y2-y1)/(x2-x1) and b = y1 - m*x1) and written into a dedicated array to use them later.
 For example all slopes m from line segments belonging to the left lane are written to the array lm = np.array(()).
 How to know that line segments belong to the left lane in this example?
 The left lane has negative slope (attention: y-axis goes down!).
-So only if the condition that slope < 0 is fulfilled, the slope of the analysed line segment is being written into the lm-array.
+So only if the condition slope < 0 is fulfilled, the slope of the analysed line segment is being written into the lm-array.

-2) Now we have a long list with many values for slopes and intercept.
+2) Now we have a long list with many values for slopes and intercepts.
 To find one corresponding slope respectively intercept the array is used to compute the average, e.g. the values in lm are used to compute the average slope of the left lane "lm_avg".
 Same happens to the intercept of the left lane, slope and intercept of the right lane.

 3) For each lane, two points can be computed.
-One point is where y = 540 in order to start at the bottom and meet the requirements.
-The second point is at the height of the apex from the region of interest which is y = 310.
+One point is where y = 540 in order to start at the bottom of the image and meet the requirements.
+The second point is the y-coordinate of the apex of the region of interest which is y = 310.

 ## Here is a schematic representation of the full pipeline: